-Micron Laser Technology’s laser solder mask removal processes produce minimal carbon redeposits and prepare the surface for immediate plating, tin, or solder.
+Micron Laser Technology’s laser squeeze out removal processes can produce minimal carbon redeposits and prepare the surface for immediate plating, tin, or solder.
 In some cases, surface prep processes (post laser) like plasma may promote plating adhesion.
+Squeeze-out removal can take on any shape or pattern and hold a tolerance of 25um.
+In areas where adhesive or resin flows onto both metal and dielectric, MLT has a control depth removal process that can remove adhesive from the metal surface and stop in an exposed dielectric.